erdogant/ffmpeg_setpath/README.md

 The following steps are automated:

-Step 1. ffmpeg_setpath downloads the ffmpeg files.
+  * Step 1.
+Download the ffmpeg file.

-Step 2. ffmpeg_setpath stores the files in the temp-directory or the provided dirpath.
+  * Step 2.
+Store the files in the temp-directory or the provided dirpath.

-Step 3. ffmpeg_setpath adds the /bin directory to system environment.
+  * Step 3.
+Add the /bin directory to system environment.

-That's it.
-Now you can use ffmpeg.

 ### Installation